Are wives partly to blame for hindering communication in marriage?

 It’s a question wives often ask, “Why doesn’t my husband listen to me?
-Why doesn’t he hear my heart?”
+Why is it when we talk, it seems he doesn’t he hear my heart?”

 In our first year of marriage, I did not feel heard.
 I could talk a-mile-a-minute but i did not feel like my husband understood my heart completely.

 There’s this particular question I wanted to be asked at the end of a work day.
 “How was your day?”
 Simple enough, I thought.
-But it turned out to be a difficult question for my husband to ask me.
+But it turned out to be a difficult question for my husband to ask.

 So I did what most wives do when they sense resistance – I pushed.
 I went ahead and raised it up with our mentors and my sweet guy was put to task about it.